Step 1/4

-Donating to a charity, non-profit or other organization is a way to contribute to a cause you support.
-It's also a way to receive tax deduction savings, because the Internal Revenue Service (IRS) allows taxpayers to deduct charitable donations from their taxes.
-There is a wide range of different kinds of charities and organizations you can donate to, but not all of them qualify for tax deductions.
+Donating to a charity, nonprofit or other organization is a way to contribute to a cause you support.
+It's also a way to receive tax deduction savings because the Internal Revenue Service (IRS) allows taxpayers to deduct charitable donations from their taxes.
+There is a wide range of charities and organizations you can donate to, but not all of them qualify for tax deductions.
 Instead, charities or organizations need to receive approval from the IRS.
 If your favorite charity has IRS approval, you have the green light to donate and claim a tax-saving write-off.
-This deduction is a little different from self-employment deductions as they are claimed on a different form and only affect income taxes.
+This deduction is a little different from self-employment deductions as they only affect income taxes.
 However, if you're self-employed and deducting charitable contributions, they could still affect whether or not you have to make estimated tax payments.
 A tax liability over $1,000 (including both 1099 and W-2 taxes) means making quarterly tax payments to the IRS.
 It can be confusing to navigate the tax world when it comes to charitable contributions.
-Essentially, you can take full advantage of some tax write-offs for your donations, regardless of the amount you donate.
+Essentially, you can take full advantage of some tax write-offs for your donations, regardless of the donation amount.
 Reading this guide will help you understand everything you need to know about charitable contributions as tax deductions, what counts as a charitable contribution and how to use your charitable contribution for tax write-off savings.

 Table of contents